-Of the choices here, Packet Spot Timeout is perhaps the most useful.
+Of the choices here, Telnet Filters is perhaps the most useful.
 Click there and set the timeout interval in minutes - both self-spots and spots from packet will disappear after however many minutes you choose.
+Note that you can also set the two Config options mentioned above from this window as well.